-Education at Chisenhale Gallery enables greater access to contemporary art by extending and developing new audiences.
+Education at Chisenhale Gallery enables greater access to contemporary art by developing new audiences.
 All projects position the gallery as a local resource where people are provided with opportunities to engage with contemporary art through the agency of artists.
-Built around individual projects is a network of community advocates and partnership organisations that support the local community in visiting the gallery.
+A network of community advocates and partnership organisations are built around individual projects.